JustinPullen/rabbitmq/rabbitmq-clusterer/README.md

 ```

-More information on about the plugin at the source repo here: https://github.com/rabbitmq/rabbitmq-clusterer
+More information on the plugin at the source repo here: https://github.com/rabbitmq/rabbitmq-clusterer